leej1230/leetcode/README.md

             - p-x = 0 -> p=x
             - Therefore we know: length between head of linked list to head of cycle = length between head of cycle to overlap node

+### Trees
+- If you are familiar with recursive algorithms/coding it won't be too complex to track what's happening
+    - I would suggest to practice recursive or dp questions first
+- Think about in what order the problems should be solved
+    - In left node -> root node -> right node?
+    - Deepest left node -> deepest right node -> root node?
+- In other word, should the problem solved in bottom-top or top-bottom method that's the first thing to consider
+- Usually, to visit all the node, you will have to make a recursive call to call until the node reaches None